biol4559-uva/CompEvoBio_modules/Module_1/HWE_instructions.md

 </p>

 ### 2. Select the options below.
-Why do these options matter (we’ll discuss but here is the notes)
+Why do these options matter? (we’ll discuss but here is the notes)

 >a.
 Version = which libraries to use<br>
 >b.
 Partition = what sort of computer your job gets given to, constraints, SU<br>